sumayaSalihs/eBooker/README.rst

 eBooker
 =======
 A command-line tool written in Python for writing Kindle eBooks.

-I will add more documentation after I have really started this project.

-**Do not look at contents; project is not yet started!**
+So far, it will just execute simple commands like help and exit.